liferay/liferay-docs/discover/portal/articles/02-starting-site-development/03-creating-and-managing-pages.markdown

 Display and Asset Publisher, your ability to manage an immense site with a large amount of content will simply amaze you.

-We'll be using Liferay's WCM to publish simple pieces of content, develop templates to define how content is to be displayed, set up a workflow for content to be approved, schedule when content is to be published and much, much more.
+You'll be using Liferay's Web Content Management system to publish simple pieces of content, develop templates to define how content is to be displayed, set up a workflow for content to be approved, schedule when content is to be published and much, much more.
+You'll learn about many of these features in the next section.